Contents

 Add an optional note to add information to the cash reserve.
 For example, you can specify an RMD date or information about a fee change.

 Add an optional lower threshold amount for the cash reserve.
-This amount is the lowest acceptable cash amount before Tamarac Trading must recommend sells to raise cash.
+This determines how far actual cash can fall below the target cash reserve before Tamarac Trading triggers sell recommendations to raise cash.

 Add an optional upper threshold amount for the cash reserve.
-This amount is the highest acceptable cash amount before Tamarac Trading must recommend buys to invest excess cash.
+This determines how far actual cash can rise above the target cash reserve before Tamarac Trading triggers buy recommendations to invest the surplus.

 It's best practice to make your upper threshold 0.
 This allows all investable cash to be traded and prevents excess cash in the account rather than in the market.